AdobeDocs/experience-platform.en/help/tags/extensions/server/twitter/overview.md

 Navigate to [!UICONTROL Extensions] > [!UICONTROL Catalog], search for Twitter, then select [!UICONTROL Install] on the [!DNL Twitter] Extension.
 Platform UI screenshot example for installing the [!DNL Twitter] extension.

 Configure the [!DNL Twitter] extension
-[!IMPORTANT]
+>[!IMPORTANT]
+>

-Depending on your implementation needs, you may need to create a schema, data elements, and a dataset before configuring the extension.
+>Depending on your implementation needs, you may need to create a schema, data elements, and a dataset before configuring the extension.
 Please review all the configuration steps before starting in order to determine which entities you need to set up for your use case.

 Navigate to [!UICONTROL Extensions] > [!UICONTROL Installed] tab, search for Twitter, and then select [!UICONTROL Configure] on the [!DNL Twitter] Extension.
 Platform UI screenshot example for configuring the [!DNL Twitter] extension.

 Next, input the [!UICONTROL Consumer Key], [!UICONTROL Consumer Secret], [!UICONTROL Token Secret], [!UICONTROL Access Token] and [!UICONTROL Pixel Id] values with the details gathered in the configuration details section, Finally select [!UICONTROL Save].
 Platform UI screenshot example for the [!DNL Twitter] extension input.

-## Configure an event forwarding rule {config-rule}
+## Configure an event forwarding rule {#config-rule}

 Create a new event forwarding Rule.
 Platform UI screenshot example to add an event forwarding rule.